 Matt enjoys landscape photography (see some of his work here) and consumes historical films and TV series at an impressive pace.
 He probably spends too much time on social media.

 Recently, we started a new tradition: Taking a “blue highways” road trip to a previously unvisited part of the U.S. at least once every five years.
-On our last trip, we toured West Virginia, Ohio, and Pennsylvania on our way to the Finger Lakes region of western New York.
-Then we explored parts of Maryland and Virginia on our way home.
+On our last trip, after a family visit in Northern Wisconsin, we toured Michigan’s Upper Peninsula, Ontario, Quebec (mostly Montreal), a handful of New England states, New York’s Southern Tier, Philadelphia, Virginia Beach, and then home.
 We’re taking suggestions for our next expedition.

 We look forward to hearing from you!